McMasterGameDesignAssociation/current-version/ReadMe.txt

-This is the current functioning kleptomania engine
+This is the top folder

-This is the prototype that we will be using to set up the finalized version of the klepto engine
+KleptoEngine, is the folder that contains the current version of the klepto engine

+LibPngTest, is the folder that contains the blank libpng project